Genetic Counselor Salary Guide By Region & Experience

 Genetic counselors are responsible for assessing families or individuals who may be at risk of inherited conditions.
 They provide information and support to healthcare providers, or to families and individuals who are concerned with the risk of inherited conditions.
 They provide critical services to the concerned families and individuals undergoing genetic testing, helping them identify risks for certain disorders, investigating their family health history, interpreting information, and determining if testing is required.

-The process of genetic counseling helps patients in understanding and adapting to the psychological and medical impact of genetic diseases.
+The process of genetic counseling helps patients understand and adapt to the psychological and medical impact of genetic diseases.
 Genetic counselors generally see patients in hospital settings or clinics, often working with oncologists, obstetricians, and other related doctors.
 Like doctors, they can also be found working in a wide range of settings.

 Typical duties of genetic counselors may include:

-- Interviewing patients for getting their medical and family histories
+- Interviewing patients to get their medical and family histories

 - Discussing testing options and the associated benefits, limitations, and risks with patients, their families, and other related healthcare providers